 For Google Ads, we also make use of customer lists in the form of Customer Match, as well as exclusions from the Google Analytics audiences (namely past purchaser lists).

-Note here that Google Analytics audiences collect data from the 30 days from when they are created, so if you do not have these audiences created, you will want to do so immediately.
+Note here that Google Analytics audiences collect data from the 30 days from when they are created, so if you do not have custom audiences based on engagement set up, you will want to do so immediately.

 EFFECTS OF COMBATTING OVERATTRIBUTION